Lightning-AI/litdata/README.md

 The dataset needs to be converted into an optimized format for cloud streaming.
 We measured how fast the 1.2 million images are converted.

-Faster is better.
+# Infinite cloud data processing

-# Lightning AI Platform: Scale cloud data processing
+If you want to scale data processing, you typically need more machines and if you do this yourself, this becomes very tedious and can take a long time.

-To scale data processing, create a free account on the [Lightning.ai](https://lightning.ai/) platform.
+Instead, create a free account on the [Lightning.ai](https://lightning.ai/) platform .

 With the platform, the `map` operator can start multiple machines to make data processing drastically faster as follows: